-Marketing Automation Enterprise (MA Enterprise) enables you to have multiple campaigns working in parallel.
-Some of your campaigns might send emails, others may assign points based on recipient reactions to emails, and others still may segment your recipients into different groups.
-Because MA Enterprise runs all of these campaigns in real time, there a few timing considerations to keep in mind if you stop and restart a campaign.
+You can have multiple campaigns working in parallel.
+Some of your campaigns might send emails, others may assign points based on Contact interactions with emails, and others may segment your Contacts into groups.
+Because all of these campaigns run in real time, there a few timing considerations to keep in mind if you stop and restart a campaign.

-In this article, you'll learn exactly what happens when a campaign is stopped and restarted.
+In this article, you'll learn what happens when a campaign is stopped and restarted.

 Why would I stop a campaign?

-The simple answer is you don’t want it to perform any more actions (e.g., send any more messages, assign any more points, apply any more tags, etc.).
-This might occur for several reasons, including:
+The simple answer is you don’t want it to perform any more actions (e.g., send any more messages, assign any more points).
+This might be for several reasons, including:

 - The campaign has a clear end date (e.g., it might be promoting a conference that only occurs once, and once the conference is complete, the campaign can be stopped).

-- You have built new campaigns based on new business requirements, and an old campaign is no longer needed.
-For example, maybe you had a single Welcome campaign to send greetings to new members, but now you have three Welcome campaigns for different membership types.
-In this scenario, the old one is outdated and can be stopped.
+- You have built new campaigns based on new requirements so an existing campaign is no longer needed.
+For example, you had a single Welcome campaign to send greetings to new members, but now you have three Welcome campaigns for different membership types.
+In this scenario, the existing campaign is outdated and can be stopped.

 - The campaign was accidentally deployed before you finished editing it.
-You have more changes you need to make before you are ready for it to go live.
+You want to make more changes before the campaign runs.

 How do I stop a campaign?

-- If the campaign is running, edit it and go to the Deploy Campaign page (this is the third page of the Edit Campaign workflow.)
-At the bottom of this page, click the Stop campaign button to stop it.
+- If the campaign is running, edit it and go to the Deploy Campaign page.
+At the bottom of this page, click the Stop campaign button.

 - The second way to stop a campaign is by scheduling an end date when you initially deploy it.
-You can select a date and time when you would like the campaign to stop automatically.
-This must be at least 1 hour in the future.
-Selecting an end date will not prevent you from stopping the campaign using the Stop campaign button.
+You can select when you would like the campaign to stop automatically (this must be at least one hour in the future).
+Note that setting an end date will not prevent you from manually stopping the campaign using the Stop campaign button, as discussed above.